Roger Moore — The Debonair Bond

 Killer fish Close enough

 Bond is sent to investigate the deaths of three agents.
-He finds that they are all connected to a Harlem crime boss and to the leader of a Caribbean Island named Dr. Kananga.
+He finds that they are all connected to a Harlem crime boss and to Dr. Kananga, the leader of a Caribbean Island.
 After a none-too-successful attempt to pass unnoticed at an all black club, he heads to the islands where he finally gets some black tail.
 He also learns that Kananga relies on a hot white virgin fortune teller and decides she's the one to pump for information, Bond-style.

 Sins (What does this mean?)